phax/ph-schematron/README.md

 ## News and noteworthy

+  * v4.3.1 - work in progress
+    * Updated to ph-commons 8.6.5
+    * Fixed too verbose logging of created XSLT
   * v4.3.0 - 2017-05-15
     * Updated to Saxon-HE 9.7.0-18
     * Fixed an error with nested SVRL directories in Maven plugin (#37)